AlxHnr/build.vim/README.md

 * **:BuildInit** - Initialize/configure a build
 * **:BuildInfo** - Print build informations for the current file

-**Note**: If the current file doesn't belong to any known build system, it will be build using associated compilers.
+**Note**: If the current file does not belong to any known build systems, it will be build using associated compilers.
 E.g. C files will be build using gcc.

 # Usage Examples